-Tomatoes and Other Edibles 2025
+Tomatoes and Other Edibles 2026

 Interested in tomatoes or other edibles?
 Buying local?
 Supporting a local charity?
 You can do all that and more by supporting our Birthright Plant Sales.* Located in Victoria, BC, we sell tomatoes and other edible plants at our May plant sales and by order for local pick-up.
 Looking for specific varieties?
 Feel free to browse this page for your next favourite taste sensation!

-We’re updating our listings this month.
-If you’re interested in any plants with uncertain numbers, please check back in February or feel free to contact us to get on our wait list.
 We have a few new varieties of tomatoes and other veggies this year, plus the old standards!
 Take a peek to see what treasures we have in store for you.

-Garden Babies for Birthright Plant Sales 2024
+Garden Babies for Birthright Plant Sales 2026

 We’ll have plant sales at the following locations this coming May.
 The Langford sale, at Peggy’s greenhouse, offers the greatest selection and variety.
 If you’ve placed a pre-order and would like to collect it at one of our sales, please be sure to let us know so we can have it ready for you!

-- Peggy’s Greenhouse in Langford: May 10 10AM – 2PM 550 Langvista Drive
+- Peggy’s Greenhouse in Langford: Date still to be determined 10AM – 2PM 550 Langvista Drive

-- St. Patrick’s Church in Oak Bay: Date still to be determined.
-9AM – 1PM.
-2060 Haultain St.
+- St. Patrick’s Church in Oak Bay: Date still to be determined 9AM – 1PM 2060 Haultain St.

 Most of our sales take place in the spring, but we welcome orders throughout the growing season.
-Please contact us if you’d like to order plants or arrange a browsing session (once the weather warms up).
+Please contact us if you’d like to order plants or arrange a browsing session once the weather warms up.

 *Our Garden Babies for Birthright Plant Sales raise valuable funds so that we may continue the pregnancy support service of Birthright Victoria.
 Offering friendship and support to women experiencing unplanned pregnancy…because we care.